SanjayMarreddi/Python_Scripts/Beginner/GUI/README.md

-## Contains GUI programs made using Tkinter Library of Python
+## Contains Simple Programs which demonstrate usage of  Tkinter Library of Python